turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

 - represents the contract API required by the transfer receiver contract

 **ResolveTransferCall** trait
-- specifies the **private* callback interface used as part of the transfer call workflow
+- specifies the **private** callback interface used as part of the transfer call workflow
-- the key word here to notice is **private**
-- private means that even though the function is exposed on the contract, only the contract itself is allowed to call the function.
+- the key word here to notice is **private** - it means that even though the function is exposed on the contract, only the contract itself is allowed to call the function.
 If any other account tries to call the private function, then it should fail.
 - **NOTE**: the callback function signature is not explicitly defined by the FT standard (NEP-141).
 I am presenting to you my implementation, but you may choose to name your callback whatever you want